LLM Providers¶

 provider: openai

-name: gpt-4o-mini # Use faster model for evaluations
+name: gpt-4o-mini # cheaper / faster eval model

 metrics: